-This is a major breach of the rules in the District Plan and would have a significant adverse visual impact on the current unique landforms around the Bannockburn Inlet, the rural character of the area, existing Bannockburn residents and visitors to the area.
+In addition to this the proposed major breach would result in significant degradation of the visual amenity and rural character of Bannockburn, significant adverse visual impact on the current unique landforms around the Bannockburn Inlet, and significant adverse effects on existing Bannockburn residents and visitors to the area.

-Building structures on the proposed Lots 15 to 20, in particular, would be highly visible from Cairnmuir Road, Patterson Road, from the Cycle Trail and around the Bannockburn Inlet and would significantly impact the unique visual character of that area.
+In particular, building structures on the proposed Lots 15 to 20, would be highly visible from Cairnmuir Road, Patterson Road, from the Cycle Trail and around the Bannockburn Inlet and would significantly impact the unique visual character of that area.
 As noted in the consent application paragraph 6.2.4, "The proposed subdivision will result in a reduction in the perceived naturalness and ruggedness of the site, a reduction in the open and unbuilt nature of the site, and a reduction in rural amenity and the working rural character".